Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 • Enlarged inguinal lymph nodes.

-• Discharges in gonorrhea are abundant or scanty, mucopurulent, thick, gray-green, yellow-green, gray-white in color with an unpleasant odor.
+• Gonorrhea discharge is abundant or scanty, mucopurulent, thick, gray-green, yellow-green, gray-white with an unpleasant odor.

-• Swelling and redness of the opening of the urethra, vulva, vaginal walls, with endocervicitis - the cervical region.
+• Swelling and redness of the urethral opening, vulva, vaginal walls, and with endocervicitis - the cervical area.

 An inflammatory process may occur in the Bartholin glands with the development of an abscess.
-They are rounded formations with a diameter of 1-2 cm and are filled with pus.
-With the spread of infection to the overlying sections and organs of the small pelvis, endometritis, adnexitis, pelpioperitonitis develop.
+They are round formations with a diameter of 1-2 cm and are filled with pus.
+When the infection spreads to the overlying sections and pelvic organs, endometritis, adnexitis, and pelpioperitonitis develop.

 1.3.
 Gonococcal pharyngitis

-Infection of the mucous membrane of the pharynx occurs mainly during oral sex.
+Infection of the pharyngeal mucosa occurs mainly during oral sex.
 Gonococcal pharyngitis often occurs latently.

 The following symptoms may be observed:

-• Feeling of dryness and pain when swallowing, perspiration.
+• Feeling of dryness and pain when swallowing, soreness.

 • Hoarseness of voice.